The Canadian Renaissance Music Summer Schools

-If you wish, you can chat live with us via Facebook Messenger by clicking the red button in the bottom right corner of any page on this website and ask us any questions you might have.
+If you would like more information, you can chat live with us via Facebook Messenger by clicking the red button in the bottom right corner of any page on this website.
+Please ask us any questions you might have!
+You'll be chatting to a real person, not a bot!
 If we're not available immediately, we will get back to you as soon as we can.